ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 Container object types
 ----------------------

-In essence, the data model settings that define a System Coupling analysis consists of a collection of primitive property values, such as ``Integer``, ``Real``, ``String``, and ``Boolean``.
+In essence, the data model settings that define a System Coupling analysis consist of a collection of primitive property values, such as ``Integer``, ``Real``, ``String``, and ``Boolean``.
 To provide a structure to the settings, they are organized as groups of properties in *container* objects.